pawelpiotrowski/blokecms/README.md

 Setup user and db for cms:

 Login to mongo:
-`mongo admin --username root -p`
+`mongo admin --username root -p password` or
+`mongosh admin --username root -p password`
-Password will be your 'bitnami' user password (find in 'bitnami_credentials') check it with:
+Password will be your 'bitnami' user password (find in 'bitnami_credentials'):
 `cat ~/bitnami_credentials`

 Create db: